SharePoint: Enterprise content and document management

-This capability is often used to replace an existing corporate file server, and is typically coupled with an enterprise content management policy.
+SharePoint is often used to replace or supplement an existing corporate file server, and is typically coupled with an enterprise content management policy.

 Intranet and social network

 A SharePoint intranet or intranet portal is a way to centralize access to enterprise information and applications.
 It is a tool that helps an organization manage its internal communications, applications and information more easily.
-Microsoft claims that this has organizational benefits such as increased employee engagement, centralizing process management, reducing new staff on-boarding costs, and providing the means to capture and share tacit knowledge (e.g. via tools such as wikis).
+By providing the tools to capture and share explicit knowledge in an organisation, Microsoft claims organizational improvements in employee training, employee engagement, business process management, organizational communication, and crisis management.
+These capabilites are usually centered around "Communication sites" (previously, "Publishing sites").

-Collaborative software
+Group collaboration

-SharePoint contains team collaboration groupware capabilities, including: project scheduling (integrated with Outlook and Project), social collaboration, shared mailboxes, and project related document storage and collaboration.
-Groupware in SharePoint is based around the concept of a "Team Site".
+SharePoint contains team collaboration groupware capabilities, including: document / file management, project scheduling (integrated with Outlook and Project), and other information tracking.
+This capability is centred around "team sites".
+Team sites are created whenever a Microsoft Teams team is created, but they are also created independently of these, and have been a feature of SharePoint since 2001.